 Since 1970, Miller has recreated three separate Victorian homes within the historic Doctors Row Neighborhood along York’s West Market Street.
 The buildings and landscaping have been restored to the 1837 – 1901 era.

-He is an active member of his church, Chair of the Victorian Society, Chair of his neighborhood association and Chair of the York Alliance of Neighborhood Association.
+He is a member of his church, a former Chair of the Victorian Society, former Chair of his neighborhood association and former Chair of the York Alliance of Neighborhood Association.
 He is currently the Vice Chair of the York Zoning Hearing Board.

 Being the first on both sides of his family to attend higher education, following graduation from Pennsylvania State University – York, Miller has advanced from drafting, designing, and engineering to become a Registered Professional Engineer in Pennsylvania and Maryland.
 He became the Director of Mechanical Engineering of the York-based architectural engineering firm of Buchart Horn.
 Before retirement, he was involved with HVAC, Plumbing, Fire Protection, Storm Water Management, Solar, and Green/Sustainable building projects in the USA, Saudi Arabia, Germany and Italy, including more than 300 schools, 16 prisons, dozens of nursing homes, government buildings, offices, apartments, factories and warehouses.

 Through the school year, Miller frequently visits every school building to observe every grade level and subjects.
 He is often found reading to the younger students or admiring the class work, projects, music, art and athleticism of older students.

 Miller is dedicated to providing a healthy and safe academic environment for every student to achieve their maximum potential through education, while providing responsible focused stewardship of the resources of the York community and the Commonwealth.